schniebel/ryanschnabel-com/README.md

 ## CI Pipeline

 CI handled by [Github Actions](https://github.com/features/actions).
-The configuration of which can be found in the .github/workflows folder.
+The configuration of which can be found in the [.github/workflows](https://github.com/schniebel/ryanschnabel-com/tree/main/.github/workflows) folder.

 Steps handle

 - Authentication with [Docker Hub](https://hub.docker.com/)
 - Buiding and pushing of that image to my image repo (using the [buildx](https://github.com/docker/buildx) plugin to handle ARM64 architecture, which is what is running on the Raspberry Pi 4s)
+- Excecution of the kubectl commands that roll out new image to test.ryanschnabel.com for test verification.
+- Pause for manual approval after test deployment.
+Manual verification handled in automatically created github issue.
+And waits for positive approval for moving on to production deployment.
+Using [trstringer/manual-approval](https://github.com/trstringer/manual-approval) in Github action to achieve this.
-- Execution of the kubectl commands that roll out the new image to the ryanschnabel.com domain.
+- After positive approval from manual verification execute the kubectl commands that roll out the new image to the production ryanschnabel.com domain.
+Note a manual rejection in previous step aborts the build pipeline.

 ## Dynamic DNS